andy-j-block/COVID_Web_Scraper/README.md

 ## Setup and Running  <a name="setup"></a>

 This Git repo can either be downloaded as a zip or cloned onto your machine.
-There is an environment YAML file in the root directory that can be used to clone the conda environment used to build this program.
+There is an `environment.yml` file in the root directory that can be used to clone the conda environment used to build this program.

-The user need only run the get_COVID_data.py file in order to run the program, everything else is taken care of by the helper functions.
-The get_COVID_data.py file performs the following tasks in order:
+The user need only run the `get_COVID_data.py` file in order to run the program, everything else is taken care of by the helper functions.
+It performs the following tasks in order:

-### *Initialization*
+#### *Initialization*
 * gets the directories commonly used in the program and stores their locations as variables
 * gets the Chrome and Git bash executables for use later and stores their locations as variables
 * gets the current day and month and stores those as variables for later use

-### *COVID Tracking Project Data*
+#### *COVID Tracking Project Data*
 * creates an instance of the ChromeDriver webdriver and alerts the user if there is a Chrome/ChromeDriver version mismatch
 * navigates to the COVID Tracking Project's web API and downloads the daily case data
-* saves the most recent data into the root directory and moves old data to the CTP_data sub-folder
+* saves the most recent data into the root directory and moves old data to the `CTP_data` sub-folder

-### *Johns Hopkins Data*
+#### *Johns Hopkins Data*
-* runs a Git pull on the data stored in the JH_data sub-folder using a subprocess and context manager
+* runs a Git pull on the data stored in the `JH_data` sub-folder using a subprocess and context manager
-* scans the root directory for an existing instance of a JH_master CSV file
+* scans the root directory for an existing instance of `JH_master.csv` file
-    * if none found, a new JH_master CSV file is created and populated with all the existing data up to the date of the most recent Git pull
+    * if none found, a new `JH_master.csv` file is created and populated with all the existing data up to the date of the most recent Git pull
-    * if JH_master found, read in this data as a pandas dataframe and continue
+    * if `JH_master.csv` found, read in this data as a pandas dataframe and continue
-* sets the 'Last_Update' column as a datetime and determines the date of the last Git pull
+* sets the `'Last_Update'` column as a datetime and determines the date of the last Git pull
-* takes all of the new data since the last Git pull file by file and adds their contents to the JH_master CSV
+* takes all of the new data since the last Git pull file by file and adds their contents to the `JH_master.csv`
-* saves the updated JH_master CSV file to the root directory
+* saves the updated `JH_master.csv` file to the root directory

 Please see the following section for a more detailed explanation of all of the helper functions.